frabjous/open-guide-editor/doc/installation.md

 If anyone wants me to create a `.desktop` file for OGE so it can be put into Desktop Environment menus easily, let me know.

+## Installation on a Public-Facing Web-server

+Installation as part of a web project that allows for remote use is for the most part the same as installation for personal use.
+You can more or less follow the steps of the procedure described [above](#user-content-steps-to-install).
+The main exception is that for over-the-web use you will not want to use the PHP testing server, but instead a full featured web-server with PHP enabled like [nginx](https://www.nginx.com/) or [apache](https://httpd.apache.org/).

+Instructions for setting up a standard PHP-enabled web-server , but there are many guides and tutorials for doing this online for all major Linux distributions.
+A MySQL or other database is not needed.

 ## Other Documentation